Prince Karl of Leiningen: Marriage and issue

 The marriage was unhappy, and Karl and Marie Louise divorced on 4 December 1968.
-Later in life, Carl reminisced, "Princes are expected to marry princesses, so I married Marie-Louise, the daughter of Bulgarian ex-King Boris III".
+Later in life, Karl reminisced, "Princes are expected to marry princesses, so I married Marie-Louise, the daughter of Bulgarian ex-King Boris III".
 After the divorce, Marie Louise and their two sons moved to the United States, where they attended a military academy.

 Later life

 Karl eventually became a naturalized Canadian citizen.
 He later moved to Zürich.
 Persuaded by some Jewish friends to visit Israel, Karl eventually found a job through the help of new-found Israeli friends.
 He subsequently moved there, rarely leaving except for short visits with his family.
 He lived in Israel until his death on 28 September 1990 in Vered Hagalil.